 And behind all that data are massive amounts of storage in various formats and configurations.

 Guess who’s behind the technical scene making sure all the data crunching is going on without any interruptions – THAT’S RIGHT – storage engineers (A.K.A.
 SAN Engineer)!

-First off, let me be fair to hard-working storage engineers across the world because there are a lot of jobs they handle daily that nobody else can do.
-And this is why these 3 groups of skills are perfect for this lesson.
+First off, let me give KUDOS to all the hard-working storage engineers across the world because there are a lot of jobs they handle daily that nobody else can do.

 - Designing, Building & Supporting Storage Solutions (Big and Small)